-Today we are going to take a look at how a Consultant thinks about problem solving.
-After this exercise, my goal is that you understand that having a global perspective of the world is crucial when trying to become a good investor.
+Today we are going to take a look at how a Consultant thinks and solves a problem.
+After this exercise, my goal is for you to understand that having a global perspective of the world is crucial when trying to become a good investor.
 Also, I hope that you follow this progress when evaluating companies:

 - Evaluate the general market.

 - Evaluate the isolated stock in the market.

 We are going to go through a real case that I had when I participated in a workshop with a very famous American consulting firm.